netdata/netdata/packaging/installer/methods/packages.md

 `--native-only` when invoking the script.
 This will cause it to only attempt to use native packages for the install, and fail if it cannot do so.

+> ### Note
+>
+> Since July 2022, Netdata moved the shipping process of native packages from Package Cloud to it's private hosted
+> repo.
+We still maintain the Package Cloud repo though.
+This is important to understand when you gonna try to manually config
+> your repo to receive packages.
+Let's assume that you want to install repoconfig for your Fedora 3X distro.
+> You find the following `repoconfigs`:
+>
+> - `netdata-repo-1-2.noarch.rpm` : You will receive packages for the `stable` channel of the Agent from our Package Cloud
+> - `netdata-repo-2-1.noarch.rpm` : You will receive packages for the `stable` channel of the Agent from our self-hosted repo (repo.netdata.cloud)
+> - `netdata-repo-edge-1-2.noarch.rpm` : You will receive packages for the `nightly` channel of the Agent from our Package Cloud
+> - `netdata-repo-edge-2-1.noarch.rpm` : You will receive packages for the `nightly` channel of the Agent from our self-hosted repo (repo.netdata.cloud)

 ## Manual setup of RPM packages.

 Netdata’s official RPM repositories are hosted at https://repo.netdata.cloud/repos.
 We provide four groups of